wp-plugins/loginradius-for-wordpress/readme.txt

 * Get social avatar of your users and show the avatar in widget, comments and profile
 * You'll be the owner of these data and can export anytime from your database
 * Fetched data include Email addresses and over 50 other types of data depending up on ID Providers
-* Twitter & Linkedin do not provider email addresses, so in case a user logs in with Twitter or Linkedin, a pop-up window will appear asking users to fill his/her email address and that can be verified (not default setting, you have to configure as per our installation document)
+* Twitter does not provide email address, so in case a user logs in with Twitter, a pop-up window will appear asking users to fill his/her email address and that can be verified (not default setting, you have to configure as per our installation document)
 * A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting
 * Manage everything from your WP admin
 * UI to manage Customize Social Login interface position - embed in or beside wp login/register form